SharkSnack/shiren-2/content/guides/faq.md

 Join the <a href="https://discord.gg/5y7UDFc">Shiren the Wanderer</a> Discord server and post in #shiren-2 (under Patch Feedback).

-Don't bother reporting errors if you use save states.
+Save state usage can cause issues due to the way the game constantly writes,<br/>so don't bother reporting errors if you use save states.

 ### Does this game run on X device?